josephsenior/Agentic-Design-Patterns/agentic_patterns_projects/chapter6_planning/README.md

 ## Features

-- Automatic plan generation
+- Automatic plan generation (breaks down goals intelligently)
-- Task dependency tracking
+- Task dependency tracking (knows what needs to happen first)
-- Sequential execution
+- Sequential execution (runs tasks in the right order)
-- Execution results tracking
+- Execution results tracking (keeps track of what's done)

+You can use it just to create a plan, or you can have it execute the plan automatically.
+The planner understands dependencies, so if task 3 depends on task 1, it'll make sure task 1 happens first.